hamishll/hamishl/_books/bp-ta.md

 1. TCP
     - used to give instructions (which is followed by WCF communication between RR and AS)
-    - can be secured with certificates, ensuring common name matches
+    - can be secured with certificates, ensuring common name matches (or appropriate wildcard)
     - uses *Origin Authentication* and/or *Session Authentication* which generates a single-use token

 2. WCF